BramVanroy/mateo-demo/README.md

 python -m pip install .
 ```

 **Added in v1.6**: an optional, advanced option has been added in version 1.6 that allows you to insert arbitrary HTML in the `<head>` of your web app.
+If you do not need that functionality you can skip this step.

 This can be useful in case you want to add analytics tracking, for instance.
 Due to the nature of Streamlit, adding `st.markdown` may not
 work as you might expect since every user interaction will trigger a re-render of the page.
 In the case of counting page views, it may incorrectly
 inflate those numbers.
 Therefore, we directly patch Streamlit's `index.html` file.
 Note that this is a grave security risk - never add anything